 Percocet is generally regarded as the stronger drug in comparison to Norco.
 Experts say that both painkillers have comparable potency due to their opioid components.

-In the study published on NCBI, that was sought to find out if either oxycodone or hydrocodone was more potent for the relief of acute pain related to fractures, the researchers observed that both oxycodone and hydrocodone, active ingredients in Percocet and Norco, respectively, showed the same level of potency in relieving pain associated with fractures.
+The study published on NCBI was sought to find out if either Oxycodone or Hydrocodone was more potent for the relief of acute pain related to fractures, the researchers observed that both active ingredients in Percocet and Norco, respectively, showed the same level of potency in relieving pain associated with fractures.

-Based on another study conducted among subjects without any known dependency or addiction to either hydrocodone and oxycodone, the researchers found that, at equal doses, the combination of oxycodone with acetaminophen produced 1.5 times more potency than hydroquinone combined with acetaminophen.
+Based on another study conducted among subjects without any known dependency or addiction to prescription drugs, the researchers found that, at equal doses, the combination of Oxycodone with acetaminophen produced 1.5 times more potency than hydroquinone combined with acetaminophen.

-What is the Difference Between the Painkillers Mechanism for Pain Relief?
+What is the Difference Between the Painkillers Mechanism Of Pain Relief?

 None.
 Both drugs act on the central nervous system to affect the usual mechanism for transmitting pain signals to the brain.
 As a result, the brain perceives pain differently.
-Relief is delivered but, as reported by users, pain relief also comes with a feeling of euphoria which is one of the main reasons that makes these drugs highly addictive.
+Relief is delivered, but as reported by users, pain relief also comes with a feeling of euphoria, which is one of the main reasons that make these drugs highly addictive.